ElvinQad/WRM/docs/prd/epic-1.5-enhanced-navigation-performance.md

-# **Epic 1.5: Enhanced Navigation & Performance** ✅ **COMPLETED**
+# **Epic 1.5: Enhanced Navigation & Performance** 🚧 **IN PROGRESS**
-*This epic enhances the timeline interface with heat map navigation, selective loading, and improved scrolling behavior.*
+*This epic enhances the timeline interface with heat map navigation, selective loading, improved scrolling behavior, and tickets pool staging.*

 *   **User Story 1.5.1 (Heat Map Navigation):**
     *   **As a user,** I want to see a heat map showing my activity completion status across dates.